-Following the recommendation of the audit committee, we were appointed by the company on 30 September 2021 to audit the financial statements for the year ending 31 March 2022 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 2 years, covering the year ending 31 March 2023.
+Following the recommendation of the Audit Committee, we were appointed by the company on 30 September 2021 to audit the financial statements for the year ending 31 March 2022 and subsequent financial periods.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is three years, covering the years ending 31 March 2022 to 31 March 2024.

 14.2.
-Consistency of the audit report with the additional report to the audit committee
+Consistency of the audit report with the additional report to the Audit Committee

-Our audit opinion is consistent with the additional report to the audit committee we are required to provide in accordance with ISAs (UK).
+Our audit opinion is consistent with the additional report to the Audit Committee we are required to provide in accordance with ISAs (UK).

-15. Use of our report
+15.Use of our report